spiral/docs/docs/en/websockets/configuration.md

-# Websockets — Installation and Configuration
+# Websockets — Getting started

 RoadRunner used to have its own [WebSocket plugin](https://roadrunner.dev/docs/plugins-websockets/2.x) for sending messages to clients, but we found it was too limited.
 We wanted to create a better solution for handling